paudley/py_qa/SELECTION.md

 ## Vocabulary

-- Tools:  A tool can be an external executable ("ruff") or an internal block of python logic ("docstrings").
-Tools my lint (produce diagnostics), format or autofix code, or even generate artifacts for downstream tools.
+* Tools: A tool can be an external executable ("ruff") or an internal block of python logic ("docstrings").
+Tools may lint (produce diagnostics), format or autofix code, or even generate artifacts for downstream tools.
 Critically, all tools act on files in the workspace.
-Tools must have a short name ("ruff", "docstrings", etc.), a description, targetted languages or file patterns and a set of actions (fix, format, etc.).
+Tools must have a short name ("ruff", "docstrings", etc.), a description, targeted languages or file patterns and a set of actions (fix, format, etc.).

-- Workspace:  A set of files that is grouped together by a shared language or structure.
-PyQa supports many different types of workspace configurations
+* Workspace: A set of files that is grouped together by a shared language or structure. pyqa supports many different types of workspace configurations
   including:

-    - mono repo with a single language
+  * mono repo with a single language
-	- mono repo with multiple languages in dedicated subdirs
+  * mono repo with multiple languages in dedicated subdirs
-	- a mix of both the above
+  * a mix of both the above
-	- a random directory with a single file in it
+  * a random directory with a single file in it
-	- etc.
+  * etc.

 ## Canonical selection algorithm